Will Smith was hailed as a "champion for diversity" as he was honoured at the MTV Movie Awards.

 Actress Queen Latifah also paid tribute to Smith and described him as the "king of all blockbusters".

-Ridley beat her Star Wars co-star and fellow Briton John Boyega to win the breakthrough performance award.
+Daisy beat her Star Wars co-star and fellow Briton John Boyega to win the breakthrough performance award.

 The 23-year-old Londoner said: "It feels especially amazing to be part of a film that represents people of all genders, all races and all ages in such a positive and aspirational way."

-Melissa McCarthy became the first woman to receive the Comedic Genius award, while Straight Outta Compton, which told the story of gangsta rap pioneers NWA, won the True Story Award.
+Melissa McCarthy became the first woman to receive the Comedic Genius award, while Straight Outta Compton, which told the story of gangsta rap pioneers NWA, won the True Story award.